 The road to the house is a tarmacked track, easy for any hire car, but a bit rough in places.
 On either side of the road are neighbours' cortijos (country houses) growing flowers, fruit trees and olive.
 You might even see an old mule or two.
 The villa is at the end of a branch of this road and it's very quiet.
 There's ample parking for three or four cars at the entrance to the house, on the property itself.
 Leave your car there and walk through the Mediterranean garden beds to the front patio of your holiday home.

-Access to the interior can either be from the front patio area or the large, sunny hallway.
-The hall is a room in itself; it's a suntrap and perfect for settling down with a newspaper.
+Access to the interior can either be from the front patio area through French windows in to the spacious loung, or through the large, sunny hallway.
+The hall is a room in itself; it's a suntrap and perfect for settling down with a good book.
+There is also an extra bed here which can be a comfortable day bed, or the room can be used as another bedroom.
 To the left of this sunlounge is a double bedroom decorated in a modest, rustic style.
 Although not en suite, there is a bathroom next door which has a smart, walk-in shower cubicle.

-The other large double bedroom, reached from the hall and on the west side of the house, is pretty and feminine, decorated in muted turquoise and white.
-This bedroom also has en suite facilities with a walk-in overhead shower.
-The bed is a queen-size double bed and can be semi-screened off from the single sofa/bed (suitable for a young child) by a lacy curtain.
+THE ROJO SUITE: This large L-shaped bedroom is reached from the hall and also has access to the living room via french windows.
+It is pretty and feminine, decorated in muted turquoise and white with warm red-toned bedspreads and cushions.
+This bedroom has en suite facilities with a walk-in overhead shower.
+The bed is a queen-size double and can be semi-screened off from the two single beds (suitable for two youngish children) by a lacy curtain.
+It’s an equally great room for a family group, or close friends who know each other well.

 Two other bedrooms are located off the living area: one is a double bedded en suite room with a shower, the other is a twin bedded room with a simple, calm aspect.
 The twin bedded room does not have en suite facilities.